StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

      Environment="HTTPS_PROXY=https://example.com"
      ```

-   * Use a proxy only for communication with StackState:
+   * Use a proxy for communication with StackState only:
      ```yaml
      [Service]
      Environment="STS_PROXY_HTTP=http://example.com"